BCH709 Introduction to Bioinformatics: 2_Linux Environment and Command Line

 $ rm -i ETA.txt exam.txt rags

-will ask permission for each step: ls8
+This will ask for confirmation before deleting each file. ls8

 cp